SOHR: Turkish drone strike kills 4 in northeast Syria

 Ankara has launched successive military offensives in Syria.
 Most have targeted Kurdish militants that Ankara links to a group waging a decades-long insurgency against it.

-A Turkish drone strike on Qamishli at the weekend killed four people, including two siblings, said the Observatory.
+A Turkish drone strike on Qamishli over the weekend killed four people, including two siblings, said the Observatory.

-The Kurdish-led Syrian Democratic Forces have counted at least 13 of their members killed in several Turkish attacks since July 19.
+The SDF, the Syrian Kurds’ de facto army, has counted at least 13 of its members killed in several Turkish attacks since July 19.

-Syria’s conflict that began in March 2011 has killed nearly half a million people and displaced half the country’s pre-war population.
+Syria’s conflict, which began in March 2011, has killed nearly half a million people and displaced half the country’s pre-war population.